 More information on the Inter Library Loans Page

-- Limited seating is available in both O’Reilly Library and Cregan Library.
+Limited seating is available in both O’Reilly and Cregan Libraries.

-- To ensure the safety of both library users and staff, please familiarise yourself with the
+- To ensure the safety of all library users and staff, do not move chairs or tables.

-- We ask that you do not attend any bookings if you are feeling unwell or have any symptoms of Covid-19.
+- We ask that you do not visit the library if you are feeling unwell or have any symptoms of Covid-19

 Each Faculty and School has a Librarian dedicated to working with academics, researchers and students to achieve their teaching, research and learning goals.